Skip to main content

 After apply:

-• update the events ingestion secret with real Kafka values
+• update the events ingestion secret with real Kafka and New Relic values

 • update the dashboard backend secret with real Auth0 values and a real DATABASE_URL